sijucj/spry/lib/sqlpage/README.md

 If you omit `route.path`, Spry defaults it to the fence `info` path.
 Route attrs are validated and enriched with derived fields (basename, dirname, extension(s), etc.).
-All routes across your notebooks are assembled into:
+All routes across your playbooks are assembled into:

 - `spry.d/auto/route/forest.auto.json` — a hierarchical forest (all the routes
   in one file).